 Modern slavery statement

-Recycling Lives Ltd (RL Ltd) is a commercial business operating in the recycling and waste management sector.
-RL Ltd directly supports and sustains a social welfare charity, Recycling Lives UK (RL UK), the activities of which include offender rehabilitation, employment support and training, accommodation for homeless adults, and food redistribution.
+Recycling Lives supports a social welfare charity, Recycling Lives UK, the activities of which include offender rehabilitation, employment support and training, accommodation for homeless adults, and food redistribution.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include: